Enterprise-CMCS/macpro-base-template/docs/docs/development-workflows/destroy.md

 ### Destroy using GitHub Actions - branch deletion

 #### Summary
-GitHub Actions is usually the best way to destroy a stage.
+GitHub Actions are usually the best way to destroy a stage.
 A Destroy workflow exists for this project, which will neatly take down any and all infrastructure related to a branch/stage, as well as deactivate the GitHub Environment, if it exists.

 In most cases, stages are deployed from a branch in the git repo.
 If this is the case, and if the branch can be safely deleted, destroying using GitHub Actions and branch deletion is the preferred approach.